osg-htc/docs/docs/data/external-oasis-repos.md

 Removing a Repository from OASIS
 --------------------------------

+In order to remove a repository that is being hosted on OASIS, perform the following steps:

 1. If the repository has been replicated outside of the U.S., open a GGUS ticket asking that the replication be removed from EGI Stratum-1s.
 Wait until this ticket is resolved before proceeding.